candlepin/candlepin.github.io/presentations/pki-crash-course/2-pki.md

 - *CA* for short
 - Trusted third-parties that put their seal of approval on a certificate
-- The "seal of approval" is based on the CA's private key
+- The "seal of approval" is a digital signature based on the CA's private key
 - Commercial CAs will externally verify you before signing (and charge you some money)
 - CAs sign certificates with other, special certificates